dailyentertainment/Atrocious_Mirror_Bot/README.md

 # This repo is under modification.

+# Dont use my drive token.pickle and credentials.json.
+Upload your own drive files.

 ✳ Atrocious_Mirror_Bot.

 ✳ Before deploying you must need to collect all required config and token.pickle and credentials.json.